 Sarah was accused first.
 After she was arrested and jailed, they came after Dorothy.

 Two of the people who were instrumental in witchcraft trials (Ann Putnam and Mary Walcott) accused Dorothy of practicing witchcraft.

 “I saw the Apparition of Dorothy Good, Sarah Good’s daughter who did immediately almost choke me and tortured me most grievously: and so she hath several times since tortured me by biting and pinching and almost choking me, tempting me also to write in her book, and also on the day of her examination, the Apparition of Dorothy Good tortured me during the time of her Examination and several times since.”– Ann Putnam, dumb accusing bitch

 I understand that these girls were troubled themselves, and maybe didn’t understand the gravity of their accusations.
-Regardless, I think we should use their issues as an explanation, not an excuse.
+Regardless, this is horrible and their actions led to many deaths.
+I think we should use the accusers’ issues as an explanation, not an excuse.

 They claimed Dorothy was “deranged” and bit them “like an animal.”
 Again, she’s FOUR.
 No one stepped in?
-I’m sure her parents were against her getting arrested, but not a single other adult thought “hmm, maybe a four-year-old girl shouldn’t be subjected to this.”
+Not a single other adult thought “hmm, maybe a four-year-old girl shouldn’t be subjected to this.”